Capricornucopia/DisInfoSec/index.md

 If you missed DisInfoSec live, all isn't lost.
 The entire event can be enjoyed whenever you want, [through all nine video clips uploaded to YouTube](https://www.youtube.com/playlist?list=PLU7Sd0fGdnTuRdyVgXh_L4pvVyJe9hV3L)!
 [Click here to check out the playlist](https://www.youtube.com/playlist?list=PLU7Sd0fGdnTuRdyVgXh_L4pvVyJe9hV3L).

-## See you next year?

-I, Kim Crawley, am now seriously considering doing more DisInfoSec events in the future.
-What do you think?
-I will keep the mailing list open, and you can be notified if there's another event six months to a year from now.

 ## Be notified about DisInfoSec!